fastrgv/hbox/README.md

 A nodal configuration description consists of the box layout, the upperleft corner of the puller-corral, as well as the total box pulls, the hungarian estimate of the future box pulls, and the 6 priority measures.

 One extra condition required of the reverse solution is that a path exists for the puller to reach its goal, i.e. the starting pusher position.
-A small penalty of 1 is added to HunEst whenever such a path does not exist, on the supposition that at least 1 box must be pulled out of the puller's way home before the puzzle is solved.

 Conceptually, the Splaytree Priority Queue {frontier} contains 6 independent queues, each ordered by one of the 6 priority measures mentioned above.
 So if the round-robin parameter is K in {0,1,2,3,4,5}, we greedily pop the leading candidate node off of the front of queue #K, thereby deleting it from {frontier}.

-So, in this SingleStepBoxSearch the initial configuration is read, evaluated and pushed into the {frontier} queue.
+So, in this MultiStepBoxSearch the initial configuration is read, evaluated and pushed into the {frontier} queue.
 But goal and boxes are interchanged because this is a backward search using a "puller" rather than a "pusher".

 So here begins the description of the main loop:-------------------------------------------

 Choose "K", and pop the frontrunner off Kth queue and look at its nodal information to retrieve the hashkey.
-This key allows direct access via the splaytree structure that, in turn allows direct removal of the node from the splaytree and the other 3 PriQueues.
-Thusly, the removals from the other 3 PriQueues do not require any time consuming list-traversals.
+This key allows direct access via the splaytree structure that, in turn allows direct removal of the node from the splaytree and all six PriQueues.
+Thusly, the removals from the other PriQueues do not require any time consuming list-traversals.

 This removed configuration is then tested to see whether a solution has been reached.
 If not, it is inserted into the {explored} splaytree, which has no queue structures attached.
 The splaytree allows rapid insertion and rapid random retrieval in case we find a solution and need to reconstruct our path.

-For this current configuration we simply cycle through each [unsorted] box and try to move it one step in each direction.
-If the move is successful, its 6 priority measures are evaluated and it is enqueued into {frontier}.
-This involves a splatree insertion and 6 priority-queue insertions that each maintain a separate ordering.
+For this current configuration we simply cycle through each [unsorted] box and try to move it one or more steps in each direction.
+If a move is possible, each new box configuration is evaluated and enqueued into the {frontier} set.
+This involves a splaytree insertion and 6 priority-queue insertions that each maintain a separate ordering.

 End of main loop.------------------------------------------------------

-#### Addendum:
+Hbox is now a multi-step algorithm that tries to repeat steps when possible.
-After exchanging emails with Yaron Shoham, author of Festival, I have come to believe that Pri#4=NblockeBoxes is not quite "orthogonal" to Pri#3=NblockedRooms, meaning that #4 may occasionally enhance the effectiveness of #3 (and in fact, seems to).
-This would also imply that #4 could be omitted, as Yaron has proposed.
+If the box-density is high, then single-step mode is recommended.
+When running single-step, this algorithm is identical to older versions of hbox.
+By the way, if the box-density is high, it is likely that a non-Hungarian method is preferrable, i.e. methods 2 or 12.
+High density means a compact intermixing of boxes and goals.